RKNSYAH/SimpleMinds-AI-Powered-Construction-Hazard-Detection-Application/README.md

 ---

-**SafeMine** aims to revolutionize construction site safety by combining modern AI technology with easy-to-use mobile tools, making safety monitoring faster, smarter, and more accessible.
+**SimpleMinds** aims to revolutionize construction site safety by combining modern AI technology with easy-to-use mobile tools, making safety monitoring faster, smarter, and more accessible.